Borna Kapusta: Professional career

 At the start of season 2016–17 he moved to Zabok from Gorica, where he would reside for the next two seasons.
 In August 2018 he returned in Gorica.

 In January 2020, with Gorica he beat the favorite Cibona, making 6 points, 3 rebounds and 11 assist.

+On 20 September 2023, Kapusta and SC Derby won the ABA League Supercup after he scored a game-winner with 4.6 seconds on the clock.
+Kapusta's shot gave Derby the advantage over Partizan to give the team the 83-81 win.

 National team career

-Kapusta was a member of the Croatia under-18 team that took 3th place at the 2014 FIBA Europe Under-18 Championship.
+Kapusta was a member of the Croatia under-18 team that took 3rd place at the 2014 FIBA Europe Under-18 Championship.

 In the summer of 2015, Kapusta played with the Croatia under-19 team that won the silver medal at the 2015 FIBA Under-19 World Championship held in Heraklion.